 - restricting access to personal information to only those staff who need access to perform their role

-- the services available via the NHS App and who is involved
+- the services available via your NHS account and who is involved

-- who the controller is for the personal data processed when you use the NHS App
+- who the controller is for the personal data processed when you use your NHS account

 - what information is collected about you